Arapaho: Creation story

 The creation story of the Arapaho people shows a connection with the Algonquian people.
 Both cultures have an "earth-diver creation story".
 The Arapaho myth begins with a being called Flat Pipe who exists alone upon the water.
 The Great Spirit suggests to Flat Pipe that he create creatures to build a world.
 He first conceives of ducks and other water birds who dive beneath the surface of the water but are not able to find land.
 With guidance from the Great Spirit, Flat Pipe creates a turtle who can live on both land or in the water.
 The Turtle dives and returns, spitting out a piece of land that grows into the earth.
 Flat Pipe then goes about creating men, women, and animals to populate the earth.
 The turtle is common to many "earth-diver" creation stories.

 This story is an example of "creation by thought".
 Flat Pipe creates the creatures by thinking of them.

 Gender and division of labor

 Traditionally, men are responsible for hunting.
 After horses were introduced, buffalo became the main food source—the meat, organs, and the blood all being consumed.
 Blood was drunk or made into pudding.
 Women (and haxu'xan (Two Spirits)) are traditionally in charge of food preparation and dressing hides to make clothing and bedding, saddles, and housing materials.

-The Arapaho have historically had social and spiritual roles for those who are known in contemporary Native cultures as Two Spirit or third gender.
-Anthropologist Alfred Kroeber wrote about male-bodied individuals who lived as women, the haxu'xan, who he says were believed to have "the natural desire to become women, and as they grew up gradually became women" (and could marry men); he further stated that the Arapaho believed that the haxu'xans gender was a supernatural gift from birds or other animals, that they had miraculous powers, and they were also noted for their inventiveness, such as making the first intoxicant from rainwater.